 The definition of friendship has become broader and increasingly vague.
 A friend isn’t necessarily someone you really know and see as a confidant.
 Instead, a friend can be any casual acquaintance, a person you’ve only met in passing.
 And, in the case of gamers, a friend can be a voice you know with a face you’ve never actually seen.

 Friendship is a Word that Gets Thrown Around

-As the role of friendships have changed so have the words to describe them.
-For example, the words “friendship”, “friend” and “BFF” are so often thrown around or used in hashtags that they’ve lost their meaning.
-At one time, calling someone your BFF meant they were your “go-to” person, the one who stuck with you when you were at the top, as well as when you hit the bottom.
-Now after spending one fun weekend at the beach someone may be tagged a BFF on social media when they know very few details about each other.
+As the role of friendships has changed, so have the words to describe them.
+For example, the words “friendship,” “friend,” and “BFF” are so often thrown around or used in hashtags that they’ve lost their meaning.
+At one time, calling someone, your BFF meant they were your “go-to” person, the one who shared the good times with you but stuck around when you hit bottom.
+Now, after spending one fun weekend at the beach, someone may be tagged a BFF on social media when they know very few details about each other.

 The Definition of True Friendship Hasn’t Changed

-Be honest, many of your social media and gaming friends are nothing more than acquaintances.
-They may meet today’s broader definition of friendship, but they don’t meet the definition of true friendship.
+To be honest, many of your social media and gaming friends are nothing more than acquaintances.
+They are not fake friends or bad friends.
+They may meet today’s broader definition of friendship, but they don’t meet the definition of a real friend.
+Instead, they are the “friends” you say happy birthday to or congratulate when they post about their latest amazing accomplishment.
 They’re never going to be that person you confide in.
 They’re not going to be that person you call in the middle of the night when you need someone to talk to.
-Instead, they are the “friends” you tell Happy Birthday or congratulate when they post about their latest amazing accomplishment.
+They are less likely to provide the mental health benefits of a close friend, such as relieving stress or increasing self-love.
+However, some online friends can become true friends with whom you spend time in person.
+You need and deserve a deeper level of friendship.